juancadile/PyETR-myfork/docs/getting_started/view_construction.md

 ```

 !!! warning
-    In PyETR, there are a few reserved function names TODO.
+    In PyETR, there are a few reserved function names, see [Special functions](#special-functions).
-    Moreover, the behaviour of `σ` mildly differs from *Reason & Inquiry*, see TODO.
+    Moreover, the behaviour of `σ` mildly differs from *Reason & Inquiry*, see [Collapsing functions](../theory/differences.md#collapsing-functions).

 #### Real numbers